Buyer Brokerage Agreements

 How much does this service and representation cost me?

 In virtually all residential real estate transactions, the seller pays all commissions and the buyer receives the full benefit of professional representation.
-The buyer’s exposure to paying your Buyer Brokers fee is basically limited to a very small segment of the market, For Sale by Owner (FSBO) homes.
+The buyer’s exposure to paying your Buyer Brokers fee is basically limited to a very small segment of the market, mainly For Sale by Owner (FSBO) homes.
 Even in this tiny market segment, on average well over 50% of these FSBO sellers advertise to pay a Buyer Agent fee.

 What are my responsibilities as a buyer in this agreement?